Estimating treatment effects with competing intercurrent events in randomized controlled trials: Intercurrent events in randomized controlled trials

 \subsection{Our proposal and contribution}

-We propose to classify ICEs into two broad types: (1) treatment-unrelated ICEs, such as treatment discontinuation due to relocation or COVID-19 lockdown, which are assumed to be independent of treatment efficacy conditional on the observed covariates; and (2) treatment-related ICEs, such as treatment discontinuation due to adverse events or lack of efficacy, use of rescue medication, and terminating events such as death, which are often informative about a patient’s outcome.
+We propose to classify IEs into two broad types: (1) effect-uninformative IEs, such as treatment discontinuation due to relocation or COVID-19 lockdown, which are assumed to be independent of treatment efficacy conditional on the observed covariates; and (2) effect-informative IEs, such as treatment discontinuation due to adverse events or lack of efficacy, use of rescue medication, and terminating events such as death, which are often informative about a patient’s treatment effect.

-In our application studies, the two types of ICEs were classified based on a manual review of the detailed comments collected at the clinical sites.
-Figure~\ref{fig::pie_chart_ice} summarizes the main categories and illustrates our classification scheme: yellow solid charts represent treatment-related ICEs, the green solid chart represents a treatment-unrelated ICE, and the blue striped charts represent a mix of both types.
-For instance, some patients withdrew from the study due to external factors such as relocation or the COVID-19 pandemic, which were classified as treatment-unrelated.
-Others withdrew due to concerns about potential side effects, which were considered treatment-related.
-When the reason for withdrawal was not clearly stated, we adopted a conservative approach and classified the ICE as treatment-related.
-Both types of ICEs may occur during the follow-up period.
+In our application studies, the two types of IEs were classified based on a manual review of the detailed comments collected at the clinical sites.
+Figure~\ref{fig::pie_chart_ice} summarizes the main categories and illustrates our classification scheme: yellow bars represent effect-informative IEs, and blue bars represent effect-uninformative IEs.
+For instance, some patients withdrew from the study due to external factors such as relocation or the COVID-19 pandemic, which were classified as effect-uninformative.
+Others withdrew due to concerns about potential side effects or lack of efficacy, which were considered effect-informative.
+When the reason for withdrawal was unclear in the documentation, we defaulted to classifying the event as effect-informative and, under our composite outcome construction, assigned the corresponding failure value.
+This choice is intended to avoid overestimating arm-specific mean outcomes, while it does not necessarily make the estimated treatment effect conservative, since the net direction depends on how often such cases occur in each arm.
+Both types of IEs may occur during the follow-up period.
+A complete list of the IE categories observed, together with their assigned classification and rationale, is provided in Supplementary Section~\ref{sec::supp_ie_classification}.

 Figure~\ref{fig::example_illustration} depicts the timeline and three representative scenarios from our motivating example.
-Before week 52, patient 1 withdrew from the study due to relocation, which is arguably unrelated to treatment.
-Patient 2 dropped out due to an adverse event, reflecting a treatment-related ICE.
-Patient 3 completed the study through week 52, at which point the primary outcome was measured.
+Before week 52, patient 1 withdrew from the study due to relocation, which is plausibly unrelated to the biological effect of treatment.
+Patient 2 discontinued due to an adverse event, reflecting an effect-informative IE. Patient 3 completed the study through week 52, at which point the primary outcome was measured.